Allen-Synthesis/EuroPi/software/README.md

 |handler|Assign a new function to be used as the handler|function
 |reset_handler|Detach the handler method from the Pin IRQ|

-It should be noted that the value will be 0 when the input is 'high', and 1 when 'low'.
-This is simply a hardware technicality, but will not affect the use of the handler, only the .value() mathod.

 To use the handler method, you simply define whatever you want to happen when a button or the digital input is triggered, and then use x.handler(new_function).
 Do not include the brackets for the function, and replace the 'x' in the example with the name of your input, either b1, b2, or din.